 Discovering an attack variant

-The first method was rather inconsistent and would often fail because the sid‘s would timeout aggressively, making it very time sensitive, and would fail if you took too long to copy/paste.
+‘s would timeout aggressively, making it very time sensitive, and would fail if you took too long to copy/paste.
 With one semi-reliable bypass discovered, Michael Kruger searched for an alternative method.

-When requesting 2FA verification, a transaction ID (txid) was returned.
+) was returned.
 This token was continuously polled to confirm whether the user had accepted the push request.

-The above screenshots show the txid was returned from the server when a user requested a push notification.
-The txid was then used in subsequent requests to query the status.
-By accepting the push on one device, dropping the request and then copying the txid into a second user’s request, you could trick Duo into thinking the second user had accepted the push.
+was then used in subsequent requests to query the status.
+By accepting the push on one device, dropping the request and then copying the txid

 This method proved to be more stable.
-It also allowed a user to accept the push before making use of the txid.
+It also allowed a user to accept the push before making use of the txid

 Vulnerability report

 We drafted a report detailing the bypass and sent it to Duo Security.
 They responded quickly and fixed the bug.
 I attempted the bypasses again to confirm whether the temporary fix worked.
-I tried using both the sid and the txid values, but now neither method worked.
+I tried using both the sid

 Each time either bypass was attempted the server would respond with “Invalid txid”.